-If you don’t have a go-to person, or if you need additional support, connecting with a therapist during pregnancy is helpful.
+If you don’t have a go-to person or need additional support, connecting with a therapist during pregnancy is helpful.

-We often only hear about people needing to get therapeutic support during the postpartum period.
-The truth is, symptoms of depression and anxiety during pregnancy are not uncommon.
+We often only hear about people needing therapeutic support during the postpartum period.
+The truth is symptoms of depression and anxiety during pregnancy are not uncommon.

 You’re not alone if you’re struggling!

 Dr. Kat, a Perinatal Mental Health Certified Psychologist, of the Mom & Mind Podcast, talks about getting support during pregnancy.

 “We, as specialists in perinatal mental health, prefer to start supporting people during pregnancy when possible.
 In part, because many times, depression and anxiety start in pregnancy…it's not just postpartum.
 Also because it's best to have a game plan for postpartum before it has a chance to get bad or worse.
 Being proactive, getting the supports you need in place during pregnancy reduces stress during pregnancy as well as in the postpartum period.”